 - Anaesthetic risk.
 This is very small unless you have specific medical conditions, such as a problem with your heart, or breathing.
 Smoking and being overweight also increase any risks.
-A sacrospinous fixation can be performed with you asleep (a general anaesthetic) or awake (a spinal anaesthetic).
+Sacrocolpopexy is performed with you asleep (a general anaesthetic).
 This will be discussed with you.